 5. Don’t pack with newspaper.

-6. Make or schedule a donation drop off before the move.
+6. Schedule a donation pick up or sell unwanted items before the move.

 7. Paying movers?
 Don’t empty dresser drawers.

 If you’re handling your own move, empty those drawers to save your muscles or pull out the drawers and move the dresser separately.

 8. Use laundry baskets, luggage and totes as moving boxes.

 9. When packing, don’t make the boxes too heavy to lift.

 Not only will the chances of breakage increase, but odds of injury and exhaustion skyrocket as well.

 If you’re moving books, chose small boxes to pack them into.

 10. Keep jewelry and important documents with you during the move.